 Unpacking Debt Consolidation

-Debt consolidation means combining multiple debts into a single, more manageable loan.
+Debt consolidation involves merging various debts into one, easier-to-manage loan.
 Typically, this new loan has a lower interest rate or more favorable terms.

-The aim is to simplify your payments and potentially reduce the amount you’ll pay over time.
+The goal is to simplify your payments and possibly lower the total amount you pay over time.
 It’s a tool to streamline and often lighten your financial load.

 Advantages of Balance Transfer Cards